 Set Up a Cozy Winter Porch with These Simple Decorating Tips

-With winter right around the corner, it's time to start thinking about how to freshen up your porch for the new season.
+In the midst of a long, cold winter and an even longer pandemic that required a great deal of time spent at home, it's a good idea to think about ways to extend your living space.
+After all, living, learning, and working within the same space can get tiresome, and you're likely itching to find new ways for you and your family to stretch out.
+Your porch is a great solution.
 Since colder months mean bare trees and a lack of the natural beauty we get during the rest of the year, it's even more important to make sure your porch is cozy and cheery.
 Aside from the ever-popular wreath (which we love and can't get enough of), there are tons of beautiful and creative options to keep the exterior of your home looking thoughtfully decorated and put together.

 Since winter is the season of garlands, Gibbons suggests draping your doorframe with one made of magnolia leaves.
 "A magnolia leaf garland really brings up the level of sophistication to your décor and it doesn't feel overly holiday," she says.
 She also suggests switching out your doormat to enliven the entire space.
 Not only is it an inexpensive way to revamp things, but it's quick and easy—and requires very little effort on your part.
 "I love a classic greek key doormat," Gibbons says.
 "It's timeless."